-The Subordinated Notes are issued pursuant to an Amended and Restated Agency Agreement (as amended or supplemented as at the Issue Date, the "Agency Agreement") dated 4 June 2020 between the Issuer, The Bank of New York Mellon as fiscal agent and the other agents named in it.
+The Subordinated Notes are issued pursuant to an Amended and Restated Agency Agreement (as amended or supplemented as at the Issue Date, the "Agency Agreement") dated 10 June 2021 between the Issuer, The Bank of New York Mellon as fiscal agent and the other agents named in it.
 The fiscal agent, the paying agents, the registrar, the transfer agents and the calculation agent(s) for the time being (if any) are referred to below, respectively, as the "Fiscal Agent", the "Paying Agents" (which expression shall include the Fiscal Agent), the "Registrar", the "Transfer Agents" and the "Calculation Agent(s)".
 The Noteholders (as defined below), the holders of the interest coupons (the "Coupons") relating to interest-bearing Subordinated Notes in bearer form and, where applicable in the case of such Subordinated Notes, talons for further Coupons (the "Talons") (the "Couponholders") and the holders of the receipts for the payment of instalments of principal (the "Receipts") relating to Subordinated Notes in bearer form of which the principal is payable in instalments are deemed to have notice of all of the provisions of the Agency Agreement applicable to them.

 As used in these terms and conditions (the "Conditions"), "Tranche" means Subordinated Notes which are identical in all respects.
-For the purposes of the Conditions, references to the European Economic Area include the United Kingdom.